 How is CRPS Type 1 diagnosed?

 Diagnosis of CRPS Type 1 is based on a detailed examination by a healthcare professional and the Budapest criteria.
-The Budapest criteria take into account abnormal pain sensation, temperature changes, swelling, and decreased mobility as diagnostic tools.
+As diagnostic tools, the Budapest criteria consider abnormal pain sensation, temperature changes, swelling, and decreased mobility.

 What causes CRPS Type 1?